aninda20/yelp-data-mining/README.md

 ## About this Project
-This project, titled "Data Mining in Yelp Data," focuses on analyzing Yelp data to extract meaningful insights.
+This project focuses on analyzing Yelp data to extract meaningful insights.
 Using advanced data mining techniques, this notebook delves into various aspects of Yelp reviews and ratings.

 ## Key Sections
 - **Data Collection/Processing**: Detailed steps on how the Yelp data was collected and processed. </br> Link - https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset